danischiavi/gene-functionality/data/README-data.md

     ./download_epigenetic_data.sh ../listOfCodes.txt # Download and create appropiate folders in data/

 The script will download all files specified in listOfCodes.txt

+  ## Conservation scores (GERP)

+Download bigwig file with GERP conservation scores from Ensembl.org portal.
+For this use the following commands xxx

+    cd scripts/complementary/

+    # Download scores file into data/raw/ folder
+    ./download_63amniotes.sh
+    ./download_91mammals.sh

+These files are necesary downstream to compute GERP features.

 ## Go back to Working directory